IEEE-WIE-VIT/WIE-WoC/DSA Coding/Searching Algorithms/Your Searching Algorithms Projects/Linear Search/README.md

-# Script Name
-Linear Search Algorithm.
+# Linear Search Algorithm

-## Aim
+## Aim:

 To write a program for Linear search.

-## Purpose
+## Purpose:

-To get a understanding about linear search.
+To get a understanding about linear search algorithm practically

-## Short description of package/script
+## Short description of package/script:

 - It is a python program for linear search Algorithm.
 - It is written in a way that it takes user input.
-- It can be used to search an element from an array,list etc.
+- It can be used to search an element from an array, list etc.

-## Workflow of the Project
+## Workflow of the Project:

-- First a function is written to perform linear Search,which traverses the whole array and then finds the element.
+- First a function is written to perform linear Search, which traverses the whole array and then finds the element.
-- Then outside the function user is prompted to input array size,array elements and element to be searched.
+- Then outside the function user is prompted to input array size, array elements and element to be searched.

-## Detailed explanation of script, if needed
+## Detailed explanation of script, if needed:

 Linear Search is one of the easiest searching algorithm.
 The main aim of a searching algorithm is to search for a desired element in the whole array.
 Linear Search sequentially searches for an element in an array.

-## Algorithm
+## Algorithm:

 * In Linear Search, we start from the 0th index of the array, we compare each element with the key (desired element).

-* If the key is same as the element of array ,we return the index of that element.
+* If the key is same as the element of array, we return the index of that element.

-* If the key does not match any element then ,we return -1.
+* If the key does not match any element then, we return -1.

-## Examples
+## Example:
 ```
 We need to search 6 in the array.